OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

     });
     ```

-- `OfficeMockObject.addMock` adds a new `OfficeMockObject` object to an existing one and gives it a name.
+- `OfficeMockObject.addMock` adds a new `OfficeMockObject` object as a property to an existing one and gives it a name.
 It would have the minimum members that all `OfficeMockObject` have, such as `load` and `sync`.
 Additional members can be added with the `setMock` and `addMockFunction` methods.
 The following is an example:

     ```javascript
     workbookMock.addMock("range");